Numeric Types

 Floating-Point Type

-numeric type.
+numeric types.
 On all currently supported platforms, these types are

-implementations of IEEE Standard 754 for Binary Floating-Point
+implementations of the IEEE Standard 754 for Binary Floating-Point

 Arithmetic.